ianchak/stati/docs/configuration.md

 - Can be overridden by placing a new `layout.eta` file in a subdirectory
 - Perfect for section-specific styling and structure

+**Collection Index Files (`index.eta`)**

+- Specialized templates for collection aggregation pages (pages that list child content)
+- Only applied to pages that contain other pages (collection index pages)
+- Receive full collection data for listing, filtering, and organizing child content
+- Fall back to `layout.eta` if not present
+- Perfect for blog indexes, news aggregation, and documentation overviews

 **Named Template Files (e.g., `post.eta`, `article.eta`)**

 - Used when explicitly specified in front matter: `layout: 'post'`
 - Can be placed anywhere in the `srcDir` structure
-- Take precedence over `layout.eta` files when specified
+- Take precedence over `layout.eta` and `index.eta` files when specified
 - Ideal for content-type-specific templates

 **Default Template (`default.eta`)**